 Skipping or eliminating reserve fund contributions may have gone unnoticed for years.
 This strategy ultimately results in long-term problems in exchange for short-term budgetary relief.
 Many of these problems are coming to light as large unfunded projects need attention.

 Boards and unit owners have several options to deal with expensive unfunded capital expenditures.
-The most straightforward alternative is to assess each unit owner a cash payment.
+The most straightforward alternative is to assess each unit owner with a cash payment.
 A few fortunate unit owners may not be happy, yet, they can liquidate assets or move cash around to meet this obligation.
 This solution can place an unfair burden on other unit owners.

 This approach pushes unit owners to fund an unplanned expense that previous boards did not plan appropriately.
 These assessments may not have been necessary if prior leaders properly contributed to reserve funds over time.